anvil-ui/anvil/README.md

 Sorry, it's still in progress.
 You may check the example in the repo for find out how more complex apps are supposed to be written.

+Also, here is a [full list of available generators to bind data and listeners to your views](./library/ATTRS.md)

 Also, for more details see my blog posts about Anvil:

 - http://zserge.com/blog/android-mvx.html